 OPKs test urine for LH.
 Ovulation happens within 36 hours of the first hormone release.
 The purpose of OPK testing is to time intercourse or IUI procedures.

 - Start testing day 11 of a cycle.
 Day 1 is the 1st day of heavy bleeding.

 - Do not test before day 11.
 Fertility drugs (like Clomid) may give a false positive result if you test early.

-- Test during the day and call the clinic by 3:30 p.m. to schedule IUI for the next day if your test is positive.
+- For the best IUI timing, do not test the first morning urine.
+Ignore kit instructions.
+Test during the day.
+Call the clinic by 3:30 p.m. to schedule IUI for the next day if you test is positive.

 - If timing intercourse, have sex on the day of the positive result and the next day.

 - Call the clinic if you do not have a positive result by day 22.
 Your progesterone blood level will be tested.
 This will help your care team know more about your cycle and plan for future cycles.